canonical/penguinator-cli/README.md

-# Penguinator CLI
+# Azure Image Testing for Linux CLI

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/penguinator-cli)

-A Python API client for the Penguinator API: https://penguinatorstarter.powerappsportals.com/webapis2/
+A Python API client for the Azure Image Testing for Linux API.
+(Azure Image Testing for Linux is a Microsoft Azure Service.)

 ## Usage